-According to Cancer Research UK, men are in general, at a significantly greater risk than women from nearly all of the common cancers that occur in both sexes, with the exception of breast cancer.
+According to Cancer Research UK, men are in general, at a significantly greater risk than women from nearly all of the common cancers that occur in both genders, with the exception of breast cancer.

 The joint report, The Excess Burden of Cancer in Men in the UK (2009), published by National Cancer Intelligence Network, Cancer Research UK, Leeds Metropolitan University and Men’s Health Forum 2009), reveals that when rate ratios were calculated by excluding breast cancer, and cancers which are unique to either men or women only, 60% more men in the 15–64 year age range are dying from cancers that should be affecting men and women equally.
 Thus, a greater effect seems to be predominately because the cancer deaths that occur in younger women are those related to the breast and genital organs (37.1% overall of cancer deaths in those aged 15–64; and around 50% in the 35–44 years age group).
 From the rate ratios of male to female deaths it is evident that there is a significantly higher rate of death for men over all ages.
 This ratio is lower in the 15–64 age range but rises substantially over the age of 65 years.